WELCOME

 Oral Habilitation Masterclass:

-31 hour course taught by myofunctional therapist IBCLC/speech therapists.
+31 hour course lead by myofunctional therapist/IBCLC, Jennifer Tow, BFA, MA, IBCLC, LMT, CSOM.
 This essentially gives us the ability to see the baby more holistically, assess oral function more deeply, and show parents specific oral exercises based on that assessment.
 There are only two IBCLCs in our region who have this training.
 This is a great asset if oral dysfunction/tongue tie release is being considered.

 About Me